excelkernel/CPITroubleshoot/README.md

 Setup and Trobleshoot guide for CPImagined.

-So, some CPImagined players had some difficulty intsalling client, and i decided to write a quick installation guide.
+So, some CPImagined players had difficulty intsalling client, and i decided to write a quick installation guide.
 It also has troubleshoot section, if something works not-as-designed after installation.

 ## Microsoft Windows